Abe Fortas: Personal life

 One of Fortas's former residences (left) in Georgetown, Washington, D.C.

 In 1935, Fortas married Carolyn E. Agger, who became a successful tax lawyer.
 They had no children, and after his appointment to the Supreme Court of the United States, they lived at 3210 R Street NW in the Georgetown section of Washington, D.C.

+Fortas was first cousin of the social anthropologist, Meyer Fortes.

 Just like his days in Memphis, Fortas was an amateur musician who played the violin in a string quartet, called the "N Street Strictly-no-refunds String Quartet" on Sunday evenings in Washington.
 Fortas was friends with well-known musicians such as Rudolf Serkin, Isaac Stern and Pablo Casals.
 Fortas was a good friend of the first democratically elected Governor of Puerto Rico, Luis Muñoz Marín, calling him "a spectacularly great figure".
 Fortas visited the island often, frequently lobbied for the island's interests in Congress, participated in drafting the Constitution of Puerto Rico, and gave legal advice to Marín's administration whenever requested.

 The Puerto Rican actor José Ferrer portrayed Fortas in the film Gideon's Trumpet (1980).